 Mary and I pray for comfort and peace for the Trost family in this sad time, Jim was a memeber of the '65 basketball team as our starting point guard.
 He was one of three players who played on the the Sophomore team (a new concept to develope young players) then ended up as lettermen and starters!
 Jim and Tom Combs from the '65 team served in the military during that difficult time in our history.
 I remember Jim scoring 17 ponts is his very first game against Wayne!
 Jim and Dan Minix would drive to the Clayton/Northmont area to play ball all summer in Week's barn that was set up for full court basketball.
 His classmates and teammates will sorely miss his energy , determination, and quick smile.

-He is survived by his wife of 50 years, Cecilia and his two children Theresa Hoyle (Kenny) and James (Jill) and his four grandchildren Wade and Leah Hoyle, and Joshua and Julia Mehaffie.
-His love, fondness and wicked sense of humor will be cherished and missed by those blessed to know him.
-Friends and family may visit on Monday, February 3, 2020 from 10 am 11 am at Kirkmont Presbyterian Church, 3377 Shakertown Rd., Beavercreek, with services to follow at 11 am.
+He is survived by his wife of 50 years, Cecilia, and his two children Theresa Hoyle (Kenny) and James (Jill), and his four grandchildren, Wade and Leah Hoyle, and Joshua and Julia Mehaffie.
+His love, fondness, and wicked sense of humor will be cherished and missed by those blessed to know him.
+Friends and family may visit on Monday, February 3, 2020, from 10 am to 11 am at Kirkmont Presbyterian Church, 3377 Shakertown Rd., Beavercreek, with services to follow at 11 am.
 Interment will be at Miami Valley Memory Gardens.
 In lieu of flowers, please consider a donation to the Dayton Physician's Foundation for Hope. www.tobiasfuneralhome.com

 Thomas E. Steuer, age 72 passed away peacefully at his home on Tuesday, December 17th 2019 after his courageous battle with cancer.